 Every lot is tried & tested in a relevant biological assay.

-µ-Conotoxin GIIIB was originally isolated from the marine snail Conus geographus and this is a synthetic version of the peptide. µ-Conotoxin GIIIB selectively blocks NaV1.4 channels, which are expressed predominantly in muscle.1,2 It is a potent blocker and 600 nM completely blocked NaV1.4-related currents in rat skeletal muscle.3
+- µ-Conotoxin GIIIB was originally isolated from the marine snail Conus geographus.
+The peptide toxin selectively blocks NaV1.4 channels, which are expressed predominantly in skeletal muscle.1,2 It is a potent blocker and 600 nM completely blocked NaV1.4-related currents in rat skeletal muscle.3

 EDL muscle fibers from SBMA mice show reduced sensitivity to µ-Conotoxin GIIIB.Traces of action potentials before and after incubation in 2.5 µM µ-Conotoxin GIIIB (#C-270) for 30 minutes.
 Potentials were blocked in WT fibers (left) but not in diseased fibers (right).Adapted from Xu, Y. et al. (2016) J. Neurosci.
 36, 5094. with permission of The Society for Neuroscience.

 µ-Conotoxin GIIIB (#C-270) is a highly pure, synthetic, and biologically active peptide toxin.

 - Bradford, A.B. et al. (2018) Toxicol.
 Appl.
 Pharmacol.
 341, 77.